Thoxy67/GP2040CE-FightingBoxV1/README.md

 ![](./assets/9.jpg)
 ![](./assets/10.jpg)

-## License
+## 📄 License

-This repository is licensed under the MIT License.
-For more information, see the [LICENSE](LICENSE) file. 📜
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+**Disclaimer**: This config is provided as-is.
+Always test thoroughly before use in competitive settings.